What are WorldSkills UK Competitions?

 Please accept Marketing Cookies to watch this video.

-said they can apply the skills they developed to their education, work or other parts of their life
+agreed that they had been able to apply the skills they had learnt or improved through skills competitions to their education, work or other parts of their life.

 National Competitions timeline

-Be the first to receive more information about our 2024 competition cycle.
+Be the first to receive information about how to prepare for our 2026 national skills competitions.

 Registration

-The first stage of competition is a remote or online test (where applicable).
+The first stage of competition is a remote or online task (where applicable).

 Announcement of finalists

-Preparing and practising to compete in the National Finals.
+Competitors prepare to compete at the National Finals.

 National Finals